berto/berto.com/contracts/index.md

 Only in Europe people treat agreements like sacred notary acts.
 Let’s not forget we once said the same about the European Union, that it was “the greatest invention of the 20th century.”

-A contract is great, sure, but practice always matters more.
+A contract is great, sure.
+The EU and NATO are among the best agreements ever made.
+But practice always matters more.
 Relying on a piece of paper is risky business, especially when that piece of paper turned 75 last year.

 **AIRPLANES.
 TV'S. PENICILIN.
 NUCLEAR ENERGY.
 COMPUTERS & SEMICONDUCTORS.
 ROCKETSHIPS & MOON LANDERS.
 THE INTERNET.**

 Europe is wrong.

 In life and in business, my experience is that contracts are the least important part of any long relationship.
 For example, it’s ridiculous to expect a marriage to survive just because you signed a piece of paper and said some nice words a decade ago.
 Anyone who’s ever worn a wedding band knows that marriage has to be worked on every single day.
-With attention, mutual investment, and above all a healthy dose of humor.
+With attention, mutual investment, and above all a big side of humor.

 The same goes for startups.
-Sure, there’s an agreement between founders and investors filed stored somewhere.
+Sure, there’s an agreement between founders and investors that gets filed and stored somewhere.
 But it’s the daily grind, the commitment, the wins, and the trust that actually makes things move forward.
 Cracking a good joke helps too.

 The same happens here.
 NATO and Europe are good things, but they must be lived and defended by those who profess such paper love for them.